lindseytwilson/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly stable, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
+- What aspect of security do load balancers protect?
+	- Load balancers help defend against denial-of-service attacks by shifting traffic to another web server if one goes down.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What is the advantage of a jump box?_
+	- Increased security, controlled access and separation between user's workstations and assets within the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log and system files.
 - What does Filebeat watch for?
-Filebeat watches for log files and log events.
+	- Filebeat monitors log files and log events and sends the information to Elasticsearch or Logstash for indexing.
 - What does Metricbeat record?
-Metricbeat records the metrics and statistics from the operating system and services running on the server.
+	- Metricbeat records the metrics and statistics from the operating system and services running on the server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name      | Function | IP Address | Operating System |
 |-----------|----------|------------|------------------|